 Not to be missed from any true shopping tour of Singapore malls is the ION Orchard – a futuristic architectural wonder and beacon for luxury shoppers, the 24/7 Mustafa Centre with affordable prices and everything under the sun for sale and the Far East Plaza, an older mall filled with bargains from unknown designers and outrageous fashion.

-A landmark of Little India, no visit to Singapore would be complete without chowing down at one of this city-states most culturally rich markets.
-Famous for its array of food, diversity of languages and wet market, Tekka Centre is Singapore in a microcosm.
+A landmark of Little India, no visit to Singapore would be complete without chowing down at one of its culturally rich markets.
+Famous for its array of food, diversity of languages, and wet market, Tekka Centre is Singapore in a microcosm.
 Chinese stallholders who speak Tamil, Halal butchers, North Indian food wrapped in banana leaves, Taoist and Buddhist paraphernalia crabs from Sri Lanka, and weird and beautiful vegetables imported from Malaysia and India…just to name a few.
 Getting now why we are a little obsessed with Singapore’s diversity?

-All possible grocery needs are met with 284 assorted stalls, making Tekka Market the largest wet market in Singapore, and with some of the longest operating hours of any market island-wide.
+All possible grocery needs are met with 284 different stalls, making Tekka Market the largest wet market in Singapore, and with some of the most extended operating hours of any market island-wide.
 This means Tekka can still be positively buzzing in the afternoon when most other spots wrap up around midday.
-If you are short on time, Tekka Centre also offers a 3-in-1 experience with the wet market, hawker food center and shopping upstairs meaning you can get more out of your Singapore stopover.
-We recommend going for the food alone, which is extraordinary, and you should specifically look out for the chicken or fish biriyani, roti prata and hot ginger tea which are the standout local favorites.
+If you are short on time, Tekka Centre also offers a 3-in-1 experience with the wet market, hawker food center, and shopping upstairs, meaning you can get more out of your Singapore stopover.
+We recommend going for the food alone, which is extraordinary, and you should specifically look out for the chicken or fish biriyani, roti prata, and hot ginger tea, which are the standout local favorites.